Buying property in Greece

 The Golden Visa is a residence permit for non-EU citizens who invest in property in Greece.

-For international buyers, this can be a route to residency in Greece and access to the Schengen area.
+It offers a route to residency in Greece and access to the Schengen area.

 For EU citizens, this is not required, as they are free to live and purchase property in Greece.